 Alumina Limited is committed to fostering a workplace that has an emphasis on diversity.
-In the relatively small office environment that exists at Alumina Limited of 14 full time employees and a Board consisting of seven Directors, the value of diversity in thought, experience and skills is magnified.
+In the relatively small office environment that exists at Alumina Limited of 14 full time employees and a Board consisting of six Directors, the value of diversity in thought, experience and skills is magnified.

 Alumina Limited has a Diversity Policy in place that presents key undertakings and standards that promote, among other things, impartiality in recruiting from a wide talent base, provide opportunities for employees to develop skills and broaden their perspectives and that reflect the Company's corporate values of tolerance and fairness.
-The Diversity and Inclusion Policy that was revised and approved in February 2021 includes the responsibility of the Board to develop and monitor and report on the effectiveness of measurable objectives.
+The Diversity Policy includes the responsibility of the Board to develop and monitor and report on the effectiveness of measurable objectives and the Diversity Policy in general.
 Diversity encompasses, but is not limited to: gender, age, culture (ethnicity), language, religious beliefs and disabilities.

-Our Diversity and Inclusion Policy applies to all Alumina Limited employees, including contractors and consultants acting on the Company's behalf, and includes the recruitment and selection process, terms and conditions of employment including pay, promotion, work assignment, and training as well as any other aspect of employment.
+Our Diversity Policy applies to all Alumina Limited employees, including contractors and consultants acting on the Company's behalf, and includes the recruitment and selection process, terms and conditions of employment including pay, promotion, work assignment, and training as well as any other aspect of employment.
 The Company also recognises that work-life balance and priorities are important and vary according to individual circumstances and has an objective of offering more diverse work-life outcomes.
 As a result, a Flexible Work Arrangement Policy has been in place since 2013.
 The Company displayed the versatility and strength of its workforce, systems and processes during the periods of COVID-19 lockdowns.
-Alumina Limited effectively operated remotely for approximately nine months during 2020.
-The work arrangements and procedures and support provided by the Company enabled seamless operation of the Company.
+Alumina Limited effectively operated remotely for several months during 2021.
+The work arrangements, procedures and support provided by the Company enabled seamless operation of the Company.